Psychology Assessment Center

 - Prenatal substance exposure

 - Developmental difficulties that may be associated with factors such as adoption, malnutrition, prematurity/ low birthweight, trauma

 - Maple syrup urine disease

 Our pediatric neuropsychologists rely on a child-centered approach to analyze a child’s individual strengths and weaknesses and how these affect his/her functioning and learning on a day-to-day basis.
 An extensive evaluation is provided.
 Some abilities may be measured in more detail than others, depending on the child’s specific needs.
 Observing the child to understand his/her motivation, cooperation and behavior is also a very important part of the evaluation.

-There are some similarities amongst children with certain disorders (for example, ADHD, dyslexia) and medical conditions (for example, brain tumor, epilepsy), but pediatric neuropsychologists are careful to determine each child’s unique characteristics and background in order to understand his/her profile and provide the most appropriate recommendations.
+There are some similarities amongst children with certain disorders (for example, ADHD or dyslexia) and medical conditions (for example, brain tumors or epilepsy), but pediatric neuropsychologists are careful to determine each child’s unique characteristics and background in order to understand his/her profile and provide the most appropriate recommendations.

 A comprehensive report is provided detailing how a child’s neuropsychological profile affects his/her functioning in all relevant domains (cognitive, academic, psychological, social, family).
 Detailed recommendations are provided to help make use of the testing in the child’s daily activities, including school.

 Education is considered such an important aspect of the child’s functioning that the Psychology Assessment Center also provides the services of an Educational Specialist who can assist with recommendations tailored to the child’s specific school curriculum.
 Additional educational testing, direct consultation with your child’s school and the development of individual education services can be provided.